zenmumbler/promised-db/README.md

 Closing the Database
 --------------------
-In many cases you don't have to manually close a database, but if you do then call the `close` method on your instance
+In many cases you don't have to manually close a database, but if you do then call the `close` method on your instance:

 ```typescript
 pdb.close(); // no result
 ```

-Keep in mind that while you will still have an active instance, it is now in a state where you can no longer run transactions on it.
+While the pdb instance is still there after calling `close`(), it is now in a state where you can no longer run transactions on it.

 Deleting a Database
 -------------------